- Home

 What trimodal therapy involves

-Trimodal therapy involves having a shorter surgery to remove the tumour from the bladder (TURBT), followed by radiation therapy combined with chemotherapy (chemoradiation).
-Some people who are not fit enough for chemotherapy will have radiation therapy on its own.
+- after surgery, radiation therapy combined with chemotherapy (chemoradiation) to destroy remaining cancer cells.
+People who are not fit enough for chemotherapy will have radiation therapy on its own.

-Studies have shown that trimodality therapy has similar outcomes to radical cystectomy.
-Talk to your medical team to discuss whether trimodal therapy may be an option in your situation.
+Studies have shown that trimodal therapy has similar outcomes to radical cystectomy for certain small cancers.
+However, there is a chance the cancer may come back in the bladder and cystectomy may still be required.
+Talk to your medical team to discuss whether trimodal therapy may be an option for you.

 Having trimodal therapy

-If you have chemoradiation, the chemotherapy makes the cancer cells more sensitive to radiation and can increase the success of the treatment.
+If you have trimodal therapy, chemotherapy or other medicines are given to make the cancer cells more sensitive to radiation, which can increase the success of the treatment.
 You will usually have radiation therapy as daily treatments, Monday to Friday, over 4–7 weeks as an outpatient.

 There are different options for receiving chemotherapy.
-Some people will have it once a week a few hours before or after a radiation therapy session.
-Other people may take a tablet or receive an infusion over several days through a small plastic tube and pump.
+Some people will have chemotherapy once a week a few hours before or after a radiation therapy session.
+Other people take a tablet or have an infusion over several days.

 During and after chemoradiation, you may experience side effects from both the chemotherapy and the radiation therapy.
 Talk to your treatment team about ways to manage the side effects of chemoradiation.

-Trimodal therapy has the advantage of not removing the bladder, so you can still urinate in the usual way.
+The bladder is not removed in trimodal therapy, so you can still urinate in the usual way.
 You will need to have regular cystoscopies after treatment to check that the cancer has not come back.
-Some people who have had trimodal therapy for muscle-invasive bladder cancer will later need their bladder removed because the cancer has come back (radical cystectomy).

 Treatment for bladder cancer can be complex and you may need to travel to a specialist centre for treatment.
 Call Cancer Council 13 11 20 to ask about patient travel assistance that may be available.